vesoft-inc/nebula-docs/docs-2.0/graph-computing/algorithm-description.md

 ### Louvain

 The Louvain algorithm is a community discovery algorithm based on modularity.
-This algorithm performs well in efficiency and effect, and can find hierarchical community structure.
+This algorithm performs well in efficiency and effect, and can be used to find hierarchical community structures.
 Its optimization goal is to maximize the modularity of the whole community network.
-Modularity is used to distinguish the difference of link density within and between communities, and to measure how well each vertex divides the community.
+Modularity is used to distinguish the differences in link density within and between communities, and to measure how well each vertex divides the community.
 In general, a good clustering approach will result in more modularity within communities than between communities.

 Parameter descriptions are as follows: